Who We Are: The boldest community fueling the best science and making the biggest impact in the fight against breast cancer.

 Our History: In 1980, Nancy G. Brinker promised her dying sister, Susan G. Komen, she would do everything in her power to end breast cancer forever.
 In 1982, that promise became Susan G. Komen for the Cure and launched the global breast cancer movement.

 Our Promise: To save lives and end breast cancer forever.

-Our Motivation: Every 74 seconds, somewhere in the world, someone dies from
+Our Motivation: Every 74 seconds, somewhere in the world, someone dies from breast cancer.

 Our Scope: We have a global headquarters in Dallas, Texas, 120 Affiliates in the United States and three international Affiliates (Germany, Italy and Puerto Rico).
 We are active through partnerships in more than 30 countries around the world.